 “I don’t know, Roger.
 Perhaps you could ask the family if you are half as important as you seem to think you are.”
 The young man paled at the words.
-“Then again, if you were a true son of the Dhalia then you wouldn’t need to carry out wetwork to make a living.
+“Then again, if you were a true son of the Dahlia then you wouldn’t need to carry out wetwork to make a living.
 Or am I wrong?
 Third generation.
 Grow up, kid.”

 The young man bit his lip, settled into his seat, and remained quiet.
 Anger rose off him like tongues of steam, but his pride had suffered a visible wound.

 Sergio scratched his head and set the bladed point of his attention on Ethan next.
-“The Dhalia will surely have guards and servants, making this a high-level hit.
+“The Dahlia will surely have guards and servants, making this a high-level hit.
 You will very likely need to cut a path through hemomancers of various skills and styles.
 And that is why we are providing these.”
-Sergio banged the side of one of the wooden crates with his foot, and then sprung the hatch.
+Sergio banged the side of one of the wooden crates with his foot, and then sprung the latch.
 The inside held six factory-fresh M40 rifles.
 Boxes of ammunition filled the gaps between them.
 Ethan was all too familiar with the bolt-action sniper rifle.
 It was a common tool in hits that took no chances.

 “And for those of you who lack subtlety,” Sergio continued, “we’ve got a few Kalashnikovs as well.”
 The second box sprung open, revealing two AK47s and matching ammo boxes.